javalin/website/pages/plugins.md

 %}

 {% include pluginCard.html
+    title="Javalin Rendering"
+    description="
+        The javalin-rendering artifact is an optional module for the Javalin web framework that provides a simple way to render HTML using popular template engines.
+        The javalin-rendering artifact includes default implementations for several template engines, including JTE, Mustache, Velocity, Pebble, Handlebars, and Thymeleaf.
+    "
+    bundled="false"
+    author="tipsy"
+    docsUrl="/plugins/rendering"
+    ratingIssueNr="228"
+%}

+{% include pluginCard.html
     title="CORS"
     description="
         The CORS plugin bundles the functionality to set CORS headers for some or all origins